hb84ffm/deep-hedging/deep_call_hedger/README.md

 # deep_call_hedger

-A Python package for learning optimal hedges through a deep feed forward neural network (DFNN), in order to minimize terminal loss for a European call option.
+A Python package for learning optimal hedges through a deep feed forward neural network (DFNN), in order to minimize terminal loss when hedging a European call option.

 ### FEATURES
 - Simulates stock prices following a geometric Brownian motion